Fructose Face Wash

 Glycerin 2.5

-Fructose 45 (it would be effective already at 35%, but I prefer to use higher amount in this recipe for a couple of reasons: the first is that I want to be really really sure that I have added enough sugar to have my face wash preserved, the second is that, being a face wash, it has very low amount of surfactants and they wouldn’t make my face wash thick enough… since the fructose helps thickening the detergent, I decided to avoid adding a gelling agent and I choose to increase the fructose percentage)
+Fructose 45 (it should/could possibly be effective already at 35%, but I decided to use higher amount in this recipe for a couple of reasons: the first is that I want to have the best chance for it to be effective (since I CANNOT be really sure it will work), the second is that, being a face wash, it has very low amount of surfactants and they wouldn’t make my face wash thick enough… since the fructose helps thickening the detergent, I decided to avoid adding a gelling agent and I chose to increase the fructose percentage)

 Phase C: